 Color Correcting is all about balancing out color imperfections on the skin.
 This includes dark under eye circles, redness and skin irritation from blemishes, and dull, sallow looking skin.

 None of us have perfect skin and a lot of times traditional concealers (even when they are full coverage) don’t fully camouflage dark circles and redness.
 This is why color correcting is one of the best makeup tools out there, because it really does work in balancing out the skin for that beautiful, flawless looking finish that I think we all love and desire.
 But in case you’re curious on which colors correct what, keep reading for my full color correcting guide below.

-What Color Does What?
+Color Correcting Guide – What Color Corrects What?

 If you struggle with redness, then green will be your new best friend.
 Acne, rosacea, eczema, sunburn, and any skin irritation resulting in redness can be counter-balanced with green concealer.
 Works on all skin tones.